Ddemon26/Ddemon26/README.md

 - 👋 Hi, I’m @Ddemon26
 - 👀 I’m interested in ... small team dev, (indie Games, Software projects)
 - 🌱 I’m currently learning ...
 C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project with anyone.

 <!---
 Ddemon26/Ddemon26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.